 A discussion of the areas of difference between the GAC and the GNSO, with a particular focus on how the original GNSO Policy Development Process (PDP) may have needed to duly take into account additional legal or public policy considerations; and

-A discussion as to how to provide protections in the context of the applicable legal rights framework, mindful not only of ICANN’s narrow mission but also of ICANN’s commitment to carry out its mission in conformity with relevant principles of international law and international conventions and applicable local law, as encapsulated in ICANN’s Bylaws.
+A discussion as to how to provide protections in the context of the applicable legal rights framework and the global public interest, mindful not only of ICANN’s narrow mission but also of ICANN’s commitment to carry out its mission in conformity with relevant principles of international law and international conventions and applicable local law, as encapsulated in ICANN’s Bylaws.

 The Scope:

-The allocation, management and operation of gTLDs must take into account the need to ensure that neither the registration of a domain name at the second level, nor the manner in which it is used, infringes the legal protections accorded to the Red Cross Movement (hereafter Movement), under relevant principles of international law and international conventions, and applicable local law laws in force in multiple jurisdictions.
+The allocation, management and operation of gTLDs must take into account the need to ensure that neither the registration of a domain name at the second level, nor the manner in which it is used, infringes the legal protections accorded to the Red Cross and Red Crescent designations, names and identifiers, under relevant principles of international law and international conventions, and applicable local law laws in force in multiple jurisdictions.

 Any gTLD policies on this topic should reflect the scope of the legal protections afforded to these terms under international law while balancing any legitimate rights and interests of other domain name registrants.

-In addition, where practicable, any protection mechanisms to be developed should take advantage of similar mechanisms that have been created for protecting other legal rights.
+In addition, where practicable, any protection mechanisms to be developed could take advantage of similar mechanisms that have been created for protecting other legal rights.

 Proposed Method: